mvolkmann/blog/src/smalltalk.md

 This is an alternative to Monticello which is used in Squeak and Pharo.

-Steps:

-- Create a new package as shown in the previous section.
+Create a new package as shown in the previous section.
+For example, my new package name is "Volkmann".

+To add or override methods in existing classes and save the changes in your package:

 - Add a message category to an existing class whose name is an asterisk followed by the new package name.
   For example, I used "\*Volkmann".
 - Add new methods to the existing class in the new message category.
 - Open an "Installed Packages" window and select the new package.
 - Click the "Save" button.

+To define new classes and save them in your package:

+- Add a class category whose name is the same as the new package name.
+- Add classes in the new class category.
+- Add methods to the new classes in any method category.
+- Open an "Installed Packages" window and select the new package.
+- Click the "Save" button.

+To verify that all this worked:

 - Click the `WorldMorph` background and select "Quit without saving" so the changes are not saved in the current image.
 - Restart Cuis Smalltalk with the same image.
 - Verify that the methods added are not present.
 - Open a "Workspace" window.
-- Enter "Feature require: 'Volkmann'" and press cmd-d to "Do it".
+- Enter "Feature require: '{package-name}'" and press cmd-d to "Do it".
-- Verify that the methods added are now present.
+- Verify that the methods and classes that were saved in the package are now present.

 ## Adding and Saving Code